polterguy/polterguy.github.io/documentation/magic.lambda.threading/index.md

-# Threading in Hyperlambda and Magic
+# magic.lambda.threading

+This project contains all thread related slots for Hyperlambda.
 Threading in software development implies doing multiple things concurrently, scheduling CPU time for each of your threads, creating the illusion of having your computer doing multiple times concurrently.
 This concept is often referred to as _"multi tasking"_ and is crucial for any modern operating system, and/or programming language.
 Hyperlambda contains several multi tasking related slots.

 ## How to use [fork]